Adopting reference management software

 I'm lost with all this reference management software.
 How can I choose the tool that is best suited to my needs?

 First of all, take a look at our reference management software comparison guide.
-You can also come to the reading room in the library and ask us for additional guidance.
 And if you are a member of the Institut Pasteur in Paris or the Institut Pasteur International Network, you are welcome to take part in the workshop "Bibliographic tools – hands-on session".

 Contact